 As you begin your recruiting efforts, you may often hear or read that, “If you’re good enough, coaches will find you.”
 While this is true for some elite athletes, most high school athletes must reach out directly to college coaches to make their presence known.

 Email: is often a great first step.
 Before hitting send, make sure you’ve done your homework about the coach, the school, and the program.
 Include your basic athletic information and GPA.
 You should be able to explain why you are interested in the school and how you could contribute to the team.
 You should also include a link to your online profile as well as your best contact information.

 Social media: Some athletes are reaching out and connecting with coaches through social media.
-Only reach out if you are active and monitor the channel (so you don’t miss any messages) and that there is nothing questionable posted in your account.
+Only reach out if you are active and monitor the channel (so you don’t miss any messages) and that there is nothing questionable posted on your account.

 In person: Camps and unofficial visits are a great time to introduce yourself to a college coach.
-Coaches understand you might be a little nervous, but if you’ve done your homework, don’t resort to one-word answers, and stay off your phone, it’s a great opportunity to make a personal connection with a college coach.
+Coaches understand you might be a little nervous, but if you’ve done your homework, don’t resort to one-word answers and stay off your phone.
+It’s a great opportunity to make a personal connection with a college coach.

 One of the necessary parts of any well-rounded recruiting process is attending camps, combines, showcases, and tournaments.
 These events give college coaches the opportunity to watch many recruits in a single place or allow top recruits to compete against one another.
 The challenge for any family is deciding what events to attend.
 Here is a guide for understanding the value of different recruiting events:

 Once you have decided on an event, make sure you contact coaches prior to the start to let them know you will be attending, and always follow-up with coaches afterward.

 This information briefly covers some of the major milestones and interactions that take place during a typical recruiting journey and having this knowledge now will help get your recruiting effort off to a great start.